101Loop/drf-user/README.md

 ---
 **User APP for Django REST Framework with API Views.**<br>

 `DRF User` is a Django app that overrides default user app to provide additional attributes and functionalities.
 The current stable version includes:

+- [x] JWT Support (Using [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/))
 - [x] Mobile Number
 - [x] Single field for full name
 - [x] REST API to register
 - [x] REST API to login
 - [x] MultiModelBackend: User can login using either of mobile, email or username
 - [x] REST API to login with OTP (Same API endpoint as for OTP Verification; Set `is_login: true` while sending JSON request)
 - [x] OTP Verification for mobile and email
 - [x] API to register / login with OTP (no pre-registration required)
 - [x] API to set user's profile image